 Water is the foundation of life.
 And still today, all around the world, far too many people spend their entire day searching for it.

 In places like sub-Saharan Africa, time lost gathering water and suffering from water-borne diseases is limiting people's true potential.

-Education is lost sickness.
-Economic development is lost while merely trying to survive.
+Education is lost to sickness.
+Economic development is lost while people merely try to survive.
 But it doesn't have to be like this.
 It's needless suffering.